-Only in the basin of Jalalabad and less clearly around Khost (Paktia) one finds quite a few Saharos Indian species due to the mild winters and summer rains.
-The briars or small trees of Acacia modesta (Mimosaceae), Zizyphus nummularia and Z. oxyphylla (Rhamnaceae) and the evergreen shrubs Calotropis procera, Periploca aphylla and Rhazya stricta (Apocynaceae) can be cited.
-Another southern floral element is characterized by sclerophyllous trees and shrubs such as Olea ferruginea, Reptonia buxifolia (Sapotaceaae), the dwarf palm Nannorrhops ritchieana (◘ Fig. G-68), Maytenus royleanus (Celastraceae), Ebenus stellatus (Fabaceae), and Dodonaea viscosa (Anacardiaceae).
-They occur from the driest parts of western Himalaya, the Suleiman ranges and Baluchistan to the east and south of the Arabian Peninsula (► Fig. G-68).
+Only in the basin of Jalalabad and less clearly around Khost (Paktia) one finds quite a few Saharo-Sindian species due to the mild winters and summer rains.
+The thorn bushes or small trees of Acacia modesta (Mimosaceae), Zizyphus nummularia and Z. oxyphylla (Rhamnaceae) and the evergreen shrubs Calotropis procera, Periploca aphylla and Rhazya stricta (Apocynaceae) can be cited.
+Another southern floral element is characterised by sclerophyllous trees and shrubs such as Olea ferruginea, Reptonia buxifolia (Sapotaceaae), the dwarf palm Nannorrhops ritchieana (◘ Fig. G-68), Maytenus royleanus (Celastraceae), Ebenus stellatus (Fabaceae), and Dodonaea viscosa (Anacardiaceae).
+They occur from the driest parts of W Himalaya, the Suleiman ranges and Baluchistan to the E and S of the Arabian Peninsula (► Fig. G-68).

-12.4 Floristic elements of the high mountains
+12.4 Floristic elements of the Afghan high mountains

-The alpine and nival altitudinal stage passes continuously through the central and eastern Hindu Kush, but becomes more isolated in the west, with outriggers in the Kohe Baba.
-At this altitude, Central Asian floral elements are common, not infrequently mixed with Tibetan (e.g. Delphinium brunonianum, Sibbaldia cuneata, Chorispora macropoda and Primula algida), with Himalayan (e.g. Anaphalis nubigena, Juncus membranaceus, Lamium rhomboideum, Primula macrophylla, Rheum tibeticum) and with Iranoturan mountain species.
-The uppermost stages are characterized mainly by Euro-Siberian, boreal (e.g., Androsace villosa, Cerastium cerastioides, Cystopteris fragilis incl.
+The alpine and nival elevational belts passes continuously through the C and E Hindu Kush, but become more isolated in the W, with outriggers in the Kohe Baba.
+At this altitude, C Asian floral elements are common, not infrequently mixed with Tibetan (e.g. Delphinium brunonianum, Sibbaldia cuneata, Chorispora macropoda and Primula algida), with Himalayan (e.g. Anaphalis nubigena, Juncus membranaceus, Lamium rhomboideum, Primula macrophylla, Rheum tibeticum) and with Irano-Turan mountain species.
+The uppermost belts are characterized mainly by Euro-Siberian, boreal (e.g., Androsace villosa, Cerastium cerastioides, Cystopteris fragilis incl.
 C. dickieana, Lloydia serotina), and arctic species (e.g., Epilobium latifolium (◘ Fig. G-69), Smelowskia calycina, Koenigia islandica) (Breckle 1974, 1988).
-However, in addition to cosmopolitan high altitude species such as Luzula spadicea, Oxyria digyna, Polygonum viviparum, Phleum alpinum, there are also narrowly restricted endemics in the alpine stage such as.
-Didymophysa fedtschenkoana, Papaver involucratum, Polygonum myrtillifolium, Polygonum chitralicum, Aconitum rotundifolium, Corydalis metallica, Gentiana longicarpa, Gynophorea weileri, Potentilla coelestis or Potentilla collettiana.
+However, in addition to cosmopolitan high altitude species such as Luzula spadicea, Oxyria digyna, Polygonum viviparum, Phleum alpinum, there are also narrowly restricted endemics in the alpine belt such as Didymophysa fedtschenkoana, Papaver involucratum, Polygonum myrtillifolium, Polygonum chitralicum, Aconitum rotundifolium, Corydalis metallica, Gentiana longicarpa, Gynophorea weileri, Potentilla coelestis or Potentilla collettiana.

-To illustrate the altitudinal stages of the vegetation, two schematic profile diagrams are shown, each of which also reveals the typical asymmetrical character of the altitudinal belts (◘ Fig. G-70 and ◘ Fig. G-71).
-This is particularly striking in the formation of the altitudinal gradients on the SE slope of the Hindu Kush and Safed Koh, where the influence of the Indian summer monsoon becomes clear (Breckle & Frey 1976a,b).
+To illustrate the elevational belts of the vegetation, two schematic profile diagrams are shown, each of which also reveals the typical asymmetrical character of the elevational belts (◘ Fig. G-70 and ◘ Fig. G-71).
+This is particularly striking in the formation of the elevational gradients on the SE slope of the Hindu Kush and Safed Koh, where the influence of the Indian summer monsoon becomes clear (Breckle & Frey 1976a,b).

 In general, the vegetation mosaic is determined on the one hand by the total amount of precipitation, which can vary greatly depending on the windward or leeward position, and locally by the accentuated topography, but on the other hand, especially under monsoon influence, by the additional occurrence of summer rains.
-Only then do dense forest stages form (Neubauer 1954 a,b, Volk 1954, Freitag 1971a,b).
-In the remaining parts of the Hindu Kush one finds (today almost completely disappeared) at most very open tree flats with wild almonds and pistachios.
-Most parts of the mountains are accordingly characterized by open scrubland, mountain steppes and semi-deserts.
-The altitudinal levels of the individual mountains are strongly stratified by plant geography (Breckle & Frey 1974, Breckle 1974, 1983, 1988, Agakhanjanz & Breckle 2002).
-The respective climatic influence also has an effect on the alpine stage.
-On the one hand, mountain semi-deserts or on the other hand, mats with a krummholz stage are the opposite expressions. ► Figure G-70 gives an overview of the altitudinal gradation in the western compared to the southeastern Hindu Kush in ► Fig. G-71.
-The well-developed forest formations with several altitudinal gradations in the southeastern mountain canopies also show a plant-geographical stratification.
+Only then do dense forest belts form (Neubauer 1954 a,b, Volk 1954, Freitag 1971a,b).
+In the remaining parts of the Hindu Kush one finds (today almost completely disappeared) at most very open tree vegetation, woods with wild almonds and pistachios.
+Most parts of the mountains are accordingly characterised by open scrubland, mountain steppes and semi-deserts.
+The elevationall levels of the individual mountains are strongly stratified by plant geography (Breckle & Frey 1974, Breckle 1974, 1983, 1988, Agakhanjanz & Breckle 2002).
+The respective climatic influence also has an effect on the alpine belt.
+On the one hand, mountain semi-deserts or on the other hand, mats with a krummholz belt are the opposite expressions. ► Figure G-70 gives an overview of the elevational zonation in the W compared to the SE Hindu Kush in ► Fig. G-71.
+The well-developed forest formations with several altitudinal belts in the SE mountain slops also show a plant-geographical stratification.

-◘ Fig. G-69 Distribution pattern of Epilobium latifolium as a boreal element absent only from Europe and western Asia (according to Flora Iranica).
+◘ Fig. G-69 Distribution pattern of Epilobium latifolium as a boreal element absent only from Europe and W Asia (according to Flora Iranica).